Data-Science-Students-Team-Salzburg/website/meetings.md

 ---
 layout: default
-title: Meetings Timeplan
+title: Meetings
 ---

-# Meetings Timeplan
+# Meetings

 Our meetings follow a structured timeplan to ensure efficiency and productive collaboration.
 Here's the breakdown:

 ## <span style="color:blue; font-weight:bold;">Before the Meeting</span>
-All team members should upload their results as a PowerPoint presentation to the cloud at least one day before the meeting.
+All team members should upload their results as a **PowerPoint presentation** to the cloud at least one day before the meeting.
 Each slide should be clearly described and easy to understand without needing an explanation.
+The **PowerPoint** files must be labeled in the following format:

+**`year_month_day_your-name`**

+This naming convention ensures that files are automatically sorted in a meaningful order.

-This gives everyone enough time to review the results at their own pace and prepare any questions, which can then be asked during the first phase of the meeting.
+Uploading the files in advance gives everyone enough time to review the results at their own pace and prepare any questions, which can then be asked during the first phase of the meeting.

 ## <span style="color:blue; font-weight:bold;">Regular Meeting Schedule</span>
 - **0-20 min:**